Welcome to today's edition of the Rush 24-7 podcast.

 I said, no, no, I'm not.

-Snurdly may be messing with I'm not.
+Snerdley may be messing with me.

 Literally, folks, I can only take the calls I get.

-And and that that depends on Snerdley.
+And that depends on Snerdley.

-Anyway, that's the way it works, and it's uh it it was designed.
+Anyway, that's the way it works.

-And some of the early criticism of the program was that I talk too much, and that I dominate programs with my show.
+And some of the early criticism of the program was that I talk too much and that I dominate programs with my show.

 I dominate the program too much.

-So I came up with Open Line Friday as a as a technique to show fairness and tolerance and openness and so forth, but I've got dissension in the ranks.
+So I came up with Open Line Friday as a technique to show fairness and tolerance and openness and so forth.

-Now I know what's going to happen now.
+Now, I know what's going to happen now.

-He's gonna purposely try to find the most confusing, hard to understand people to put them through and say that's what you said you wanted.
+He's going to purposely try to find the most confusing, hard-to-understand people to put them through.

-So anyway, give it a shot here again, 800-282-288-2.
+So, anyway, give it a shot here again: 800-282-2882.

-When the uh first book came out, immediately people said, You've got to make this book available in Espanol.
+When the first book came out, immediately people said, You've got to make this book available in Espanol.

 And each time a new book came out, people clamored for more, demanding more.

-Will there be another Rush Revere book?
+Kids calling, Will there be another Rush Revere book?

-I want more of liberty.
+I want more of liberty, blah, blah, blah.

 And in each case, we've always been able to answer in the affirmative.

-This it was it's taken quite a while to make this happen.
+It's taken quite a while to make this happen.

-Not going to bore you with all of the things that we had to do, and I'm not talking about concessions.
+Not going to bore you with all of the things that we had to do.

 I mean, it was just you have to convince people there's a market for it.